ouspg/CryptoCourse/Week5Exercises/README.md

 You can use [this paper](https://eprint.iacr.org/2011/202.pdf) as a starting point.

 **3.1** Find a short cycle in the GHASH function.
-Give the value that belongs to a cycle and the length of the cycle
+Give the value that belongs to a cycle and the length of the cycle.

 **3.2** Demonstrate the possibility to generate a forgery by rearranging message blocks within a short cycle.
 That is show how the message can be changed and the hash value still remains the same.